Davynnelle/Analisis-Sepeda/README.md

 streamlit run dashboard.py
 ```

-📄 Note: This project is based on an final submission from the course "Belajar Analisis Data dengan Python" on Dicoding Indonesia.
-The goal was to implement and expand on the core concepts introduced in the course.
+🎓 Note: This project was developed as part of Dicoding Indonesia's "Belajar Analisis Data dengan Python" course, where I expanded on the curriculum by adding interactive elements and advanced visualizations to the dashboard.